funvill/funvill.github.io/_posts/2017-02-01-notes-from-february_2017.md

 ## Tips and tricks

 * [Four column ASCII](https://garbagecollected.org/2017/01/31/four-column-ascii/) - A better way of looking at the standard ascii table.
+* [A Simple Signaling and Protocol Method Determines Device Physical Location](https://www.maximintegrated.com/en/app-notes/index.mvp/id/4037) - Application note that describes how to find the physical location of a 1-Wire sensor on a wire.

 ## Fiction